 Our Acupuncture Practice Specialties

-Among the many tools available to the licensed acupuncturist, Kristin practices two additional rare styles of Chinese medicine; herbal prescription of classical Chinese herbal formulas from the Shang Han Za Bing Lun, and Manual Thermal Acupuncture (MTA).
-The Shang Han Za Bing Lun ) with a style informed by Yoshimasu Todo (18th century Japanese doctor.)
+Among the many tools available to the East Asian medicine practitioner, Kristin practices herbal prescription of classical Chinese herbal formulas compiled by Zhang Zhongjing (Han Dynasty physician, author: Shang Han Za Bing Lun ) with a style informed by Yoshimasu Todo (18th century Japanese doctor.)
 Classical herbal medicine is an herbal science with over 1800 years of testing and data, and is arguably the oldest complete medical science on record.
 The acupuncture style she practices draws from Japanese and Western sources; it is a gentle, yet highly effective, acupuncture style which uses the thermal field directly from the body to assess and correct disruptions in the body’s innate healing force.
-MTA often provides pain relief, improvement of sleep, strengthening of the immune system, and correction of muscular imbalances.

 In her free time, Kristin enjoys dancing tango, preparing organic meals (especially soups), hiking, rock climbing, and woodworking.
 Her practice, The Fountain Acupuncture and Herbal Medicine, is located at 109 Brady Ct, Cary, NC 27511.
 Her patients come from all over North Carolina (Cary, Raleigh, Durham, Apex, Garner, Wake Forest, Fuquay-Varina, Sanford, Wilson, Angier, Charlotte, Greensboro and surrounding areas) to receive acupuncture and Chinese medicine care.

 Kristin teaches Qigong and Moving Meditation classes for adults and children at Omni Yoga in Cary, NC.
 She is the founder of a Chinese and East Asian medicine practitioner group focused on herbal medicine for infectious disease and recalcitrant cases with over 2,500 members worldwide.